 The lecture Interpretation of Serum Calcium and Serum Phosphate Levels by Carlo Raj, MD is from the course Parathyroid Gland Disorders.

 A patient presents with increased serum calcium and decreased serum phosphate.
-Which of the following is most likely to be the pathogenesis of this electrolyte imbalance?
+What is the most likely cause of this electrolyte imbalance?

 5 Stars |